Our mission is to invest in human, natural, and creative potential, serving as thoughtful stewards and catalysts.

 Notable for its brick-and-beam construction and arched windows, The Pilot House gave inspiration to Barr’s logo, which suggests light reflecting from those windows onto the waters of the Boston Harbor.

-Please note that as of April 2016, visitors should enter via the lobby of Two Atlantic Avenue.Get Directions
+Please note that visitors should enter via the lobby of Two Atlantic Avenue.Get Directions